Landy Anderson is a former Foster Care Supervisor with over 30 years experience in child welfare.

-Landy’s Aboriginal husband, John, has been a great support in sharing his experience with her as a child who survived Canada’s Sixties Scoop.
+Landy’s Indigenous husband, John, has been a great support in sharing his experience with her as a child who survived Canada’s Sixties Scoop.
 He provides incredible insight into the lived experience of what it was like living as a foster child under the rippling effects of inter-generational trauma of residential schools.
-He offers powerful and practical knowledge that can only be derived from being an Aboriginal child in care.
+He offers powerful and practical knowledge that can only be derived from being an Indigenous child in care.
 Landy’s unique experience as a foster parent, child protection worker and supervisor contribute to her expertise and candid perspective in the delivery of quality foster care services.
 To this end, she is a strong advocate for foster parent rights and their inclusion as equal members of the service team.
-She is a dynamic speaker and has developed and delivered training in critical issues such as Behaviour Management, Investigations in Foster Homes, Foster Parent Advocacy, Customary Care, Placement Stability, Aboriginal Child Welfare and a Foster Parent’s Role in Permanency Planning for Aboriginal Children.

 Landy’s training is attended by child welfare staff, clinicians, community service providers and foster parents across Ontario at conferences held by local Children’s Aid Societies, the Foster Parents Society of Ontario, the Ontario Association of Children’s Aid Societies and the Canadian Foster Family Association.
 She currently lives in southern Ontario where she continues to preserve relationships with her former foster children with some connections lasting over 20 years.